Comprehensive Guide to Nursing Home Costs: You Need to Know

 Care Needs:

 The level of care required by residents is a significant factor in determining nursing home costs.
-Facilities providing specialized medical care, such as skilled nursing services, physical therapy, or dementia care, typically have higher fees to cover the additional staffing and resources needed.
+Facilities providing specialized medical care, such as skilled nursing care services, physical therapy, or dementia care, typically have higher fees to cover the additional staffing and resources needed.

 Regulatory Compliance and Quality Standards: